samuelvary1/samuelvary1.github.io/source/_posts/2015-12-13-has-many-loves-belongs-to-ruby.markdown

 rangers = Team.new("New York Rangers")
 ```

-Nice.
 Now, let's create our new goalie.
 Superstar Henrik Lundqvist, of course.
-I'm not going to worry about his specific attributes right now, since I just want to focus on bringing him into existence as an instance of the Goalie class, and adding him to the Rangers.
+I'm not going to worry about his specific attributes like reflexes and puck control right now, since I just want to focus on bringing him into existence as an instance of the Goalie class, and adding him to the Rangers.

 ```ruby
 lundqvist = Goalie.new("Henrik Lundqvist", rangers)
 ```

-Nice, we passed in our team object, rangers, as the argument for Lundqvist's team.
+Nice, we passed in our team object, `rangers`, as the argument for Lundqvist's team.
 Now 'lundqvist' belongs to one team, and that team can have many goalies.

 The reason this works is because we are actually calling the `#add_goalie` method on the team argument at the moment that we initialize a new goalie.
 That method gets called on team, the goalie is shoveled into the team's goalies array, goalie.team is set to self (since self is the team in the context of that instance method), and we also make sure to increment the `@@roster_count` by one.
 The methods for adding a skater looks exactly the same, except for different naming of variables, and we run the `#add_skater` method in the initialize for that class as well.